rtCamp/rtMedia/readme.txt

 > If you are looking for more features, 1-on-1 support, please consider [rtMedia-PRO](https://rtcamp.com/store/rtmedia-pro/?utm_source=readme&utm_medium=plugin&utm_campaign=buddypress-media).
 > [rtMedia-PRO](https://rtcamp.com/store/rtmedia-pro/?utm_source=readme&utm_medium=plugin&utm_campaign=buddypress-media) is premiun & open-source (and of-course GPL too).

-rtMedia is *only* complete media solution for WordPress, BuddyPress and bbPress.
+rtMedia is **only** complete media solution for WordPress, BuddyPress and bbPress.

-It extends existing media features as well as adds many others for itself, its addons and other themes/plugins.

-Built with a mobile-first philosophy, it works on mobile devices (like iPhone/iPad, Android, BlackBerry, Windows Mobile, etc) and comes with automatic audio/video conversion among other features *(see list below)*.
+Built with a mobile-first philosophy, it works on mobile/tablet devices (like iPhone/iPad, Android).

 = Live Demos =